 Level Minimum standard Sep Mid Jul 1 Take personal responsibility for meeting deadlines.
 Responding in time so chasing is never urgent.
 Apologies, always sent for non-attendance Actions at all times in line with the published code of conduct and in line with the full range of policy standards including AUP (acceptable use) Actively promotes the ethos of the school and Trust at every opportunity Always separates personal from professional Trusted by colleagues to take concerns to the right confidential channel 2 Works well in any team and is open to collaboration and feedback Never walks past anything that is out of line without challenge or report Maintains the cabinet principle, collectively reflects the views of their team Actively coaches colleagues in all level 1 and 2 professional roles 3 Clear vision to explain the 'why' of any policy (e.g. not because of OFSTED!)
 Ability to deliver policies and protocols positively by relating them to the benefits.
-All concerns taken confidentially to someone who can change it Able to propose workable solutions to problems or correctly credit colleagues and help them when they propose workable solutions Understands the 'pocket guide' page of the SDP (School Development Plan) Ability to identify priorities and minimise time spent on side issues Professionally coaches/supports all staff towards the same level 3 standard 4 Able to form a team around a project and agree delegation of duties/tasks Actively coach & appropriately challenge all members of the teams they work in towards achieving the level 4 leadership standards Shared plans drawn up and used to make sure the team achieves impact Role modelling - doing yourself what you ask others to do Ability to use evidence to evaluate accurately and concisely Confident to have professional conversations to raise expectations of all 5 Able to paint a compelling vision that unites a team around shared goals Able to take full responsibility in the eyes of the team and line managers Actively challenges any divisive rifts that could create an 'us and them' between parts of the team, groups in the school or schools in the Trust Sees their priority as systematically and continuously building the skills and capacity and Trust of every member of their team (absorbs blame, commonly ascribes credit to others, rarely to themselves - genuinely isn't all about them!)
+All concerns taken confidentially to someone who can change it Able to propose workable solutions to problems or correctly credit colleagues and help them when they propose workable solutions Understands the 'pocket guide' page of the SDP (School Development Plan) Ability to identify priorities and minimise time spent on side issues Professionally coaches/supports all staff towards the same level 3 standard 4 Able to form a team around a project and agree delegation of duties/tasks Actively coach & appropriately challenge all members of the teams they work in towards achieving the level 4 leadership standards Shared plans drawn up and used to make sure the team achieves impact Role modelling - doing yourself what you ask others to do Ability to use evidence to evaluate accurately and concisely Confident to have professional conversations to raise expectations of all 5 Able to paint a compelling vision that engages a team around clear and shared goals Able to take full responsibility in the eyes of the team and line managers Actively challenges any divisive rifts that could create an 'us and them' between parts of the team, groups in the school or schools in the Trust Sees their priority as systematically and continuously building the skills and capacity and Trust of every member of their team (absorbs blame, commonly ascribes credit to others, rarely to themselves - genuinely isn't all about them!)
 Positive 'Engine room' for change in the teams they work in Setting deadlines that are reasonable, taking workload and wellbeing into account Well researched.
-They value established and newly forming professional knowledge in their field (learning, administration, leadership, subject etc.) All implementation is through action plans agreed via collaboration Aligns actions to the goals of the school and the wider Trust Actively monitors implementation and holds others to account Reflective, intelligent use of data for evaluation from multiple sources
+They value established and newly forming professional knowledge in their field (learning, administration, leadership, subject etc.) All implementation is through action plans agreed via collaboration (See EEF Guide) Aligns actions to the goals of the school and the wider Trust Actively monitors implementation.
+Has a clear QA system to ensure 100% of the team unite in their processes.
+Holds others to account when clear guidance not followed.
+Reflective, intelligent use of data for evaluation from multiple sources to actively review and drive the use of reflection in others for continuous improvement.

-Leadership Ladder ragging sheet Level 6
+Leadership Ladder ragging sheet Level 6 (Building on 1-5)

-Refer to the most up to date version of the ladder but the brief version below can be used as an effective starting point to identify development points for L6
+Refer to the most up to date version of the ladder but the brief version below can be used as an effective starting point to identify development points for L6.